LeonardoClaudin/Trabajo-Fin-de-Grado-Biotecnologia-ETSIAAB/README.md

 ## Synthetic Networks.
 In this project, two types of model networks were studied to compare its behaviour with our plant complex networks.
 ### Erdos-Renyi Network
-Based on the theory developed by [Erdos-Renyi](https://snap.stanford.edu/class/cs224w-readings/erdos59random.pdf) we created a 5000 node network with a given probability of connection (*prob*).
+Based on the theory developed by [Erdos-Renyi](https://snap.stanford.edu/class/cs224w-readings/erdos59random.pdf) and working with [igraph](https://igraph.org/r/doc/erdos.renyi.game.html) package, we created a 5000 node network with a given probability of connection (*prob*).
 Afterwards, we extracted (*prom*) number of random samples of given size (*size*) and obtained the mean value of previously mentioned structural properties.
 The pertinent functions created to do so can be found in **Funciones_redes_aleatorias.R**.
 - Giant component (*LCC_erdos_renyi(size, prob, prom)*)
 - Modularity value (*Mod_erdos_renyi(size, prob, prom)*)
 - Clustering Coefficient (*Ccoef_erdos_renyi(size, prob, prom)*)